hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `dns_prefix` - (Optional) DNS prefix specified when creating the managed cluster.

 * `kubernetes_version` - (Optional) Version of Kubernetes specified when creating the AKS managed cluster.
+If not specified, the latest recommended version will be used at provisioning time (but won't auto-upgrade).

 * `linux_profile` - (Required) A Linux Profile block as documented below.